What Medicaid changes can home care agencies expect after passage of HR1 (OBBBA)? Tips to increase revenue stability.

 Community Engagement Requirements

-By 2026, able-bodied adults would be required to complete 80 hours per month of work, volunteering, and/or attending school to maintain Medicaid eligibility.
-Certain exemptions would be worked into the language.
+By 2026, able-bodied adults between the ages of 19 and 64 will be required to complete 80 hours per month of work, volunteering, and/or attending school to maintain Medicaid eligibility.
+Certain exemptions for people over the age of 65, or people with certain disabilities, have been worked into the language.

 Increased Enrollment and Verification Standards

-The bill proposes to pause implementation of certain rules that are meant to streamline enrollment.
+The bill pauses implementation of certain rules that are meant to streamline enrollment.
 It also aims to enhance verification standards by requiring address and documentation verification for enrollment.

 Increased Frequency of Eligibility Redeterminations

-This regulation would require states to reverify Medicaid eligibility every six months, instead of once a year.
+This regulation requires states to reverify Medicaid eligibility every six months, instead of once a year.

 Moratorium and Limits on Provider Taxes

-The proposed moratorium would freeze provider taxes (implemented by some states to increase revenue for Medicaid), and the limits would restrict how provider taxes can be used to finance Medicaid.
+The moratorium freezes provider taxes (implemented by some states to increase revenue for Medicaid), and the limits would restrict how provider taxes can be used to finance Medicaid.
+Effectively, this puts the burden of Medicaid funding further on the state rather than the federal government.

 How Medicaid Changes Will Affect Home Care Agencies